rdbabiera/robotics_final_project/README.md

 ## Challenges
 ### Vision Challenges
+One challenge we had with recognizing black balloons was the shadow's of the balloons can sometimes be very dark.
+This meant that if we used color to identify the balloons, our center coordinates for a balloon may be skewed by a dark shadow.
+If we accounted for the shadow by adjusting our color thresholds, the vision component would not work under all lighting conditions.
+Instead, we found identifying contours to detect balloons to be more consistent; however, this required making sure our background had no other objects whose contours could be detected.
+The facial recognition part of the vision component is more consistent and does not require as optimal lighting conditions because faces have many more distinct characteristics for the `face_recognition` library to identify.

 ### Q Learning Challenges
 Desiging a Deep Q Learning Network is a problem much more complex than it may